 Becoming a Member

 We are excited that you are prayerfully considering becoming a member of Pleasant Grove Baptist Church.
-Should you decide to do so, you may join in one of two ways.
+Should you decide to do so, you may join in one of three ways.

 1. A Candidate for Baptism.